k27dong/NeteasePlaylistGrabScript/README.md

-# netease_playlist_grab
+# NeteasePlaylistGrabScript

-Grabs playlist information for personal use
+Grabs playlist from Netease Music.
+For personal use only.